When the Data Disagrees

 Simplifying the Experience

-Navigation was simplified to reduce friction in product discovery across a large catalog — making it easier for users to find what they were looking for without getting lost.
-Animation density was reduced and homepage real estate was redistributed to prioritize product visibility, giving users a clearer path to purchase and the business a more direct line to conversion.
+The redesign centered on one principle: get out of the user's way.
+Navigation was simplified to reduce friction and make it easier for users to find what they were looking for without getting lost.
+Animation density was reduced and the homepage was rebuilt as a discovery tool, giving users a clearer path forward.
+Every layout decision was made mobile-first, reflecting where more than 70% of traffic actually was.

 Building a Mobile-First Culture